 Ulysses by James Joyce

 Turns out a book about a bloke who wanders around Dublin for a day, drinking and wanking and forgetting to pick up the perfume he bought for his wife, raised some eyebrows.
 Who could have guessed?
 Ulysses has been banned by various governments since it first appeared in serial form in 1918-20.
-An excerpt featuring the aforementioned cheeky wank came to the attention of the New York Society for the Suppression of Vice, and they did everything they could to suppress its circulation – the United States Postal Service even burned copies that were sent in the mail.
+An excerpt featuring the aforementioned cheeky wank came to the attention of the New York Society for the Suppression of Vice, and (true to their name) they did everything they could to suppress its circulation.
+The United States Postal Service even burned copies that were sent in the mail.
 A landmark court case, United States v.
 One Book Called Ulysses in 1933, finally caused the ban to be lifted.
 The United Kingdom also lifted their ban on its distribution shortly after.
 Australia held firm, though, and suppressed its circulation until the 1950s.
 Read my full review of Ulysses here.

 The Second Sex by Simone de Beauvoir